November 24, 2025

 Security assistance to Israel is not only an investment in Israel’s safety but also serves to advance U.S. interests in the Middle East as America’s only democratic ally in the region.

-Israel—along with Egypt, Jordan, and the Gulf States—is a U.S. military ally against the onslaught of Iran-backed terror groups and proxies who happen to live next door to the Jewish state.
+Israel—along with Egypt, Jordan, and the Gulf States—are essential partners against the onslaught of Iran-backed terror groups and proxies who destabilize the region and undermine American interests.

 Additionally, Israel and the United States engage in longstanding intelligence cooperation, sharing information on common security threats, collaborating on technology development, and coordinating efforts in areas such as counterterrorism.